sourcegraph/handbook/content/talent/resources_for_candidates.md

 Candidates are welcome to re-apply for roles at any time.
 The talent team will review all relevant information, including past interview feedback, when considering a person's candidacy.

+### Early-career Engineering Hiring

+Our goal to set up early-career engineers for success, and we aim to equip hiring managers and their teams with the knowledge to source, interview, and integrate early-career engineers successfully.
+You can read more about our philosophy [here](https://about.sourcegraph.com/handbook/engineering/hiring/early-career-engineers)

 # Interviewing at Sourcegraph

 - [Our interview process](https://about.sourcegraph.com/handbook/talent/interview_process).